lgw2/lgw2.github.io/_teaching/csci112-spring-2023/classwork/classwork18.md

 replaced.
 You may get a few lines of output about not being able to remove files, etc. This is okay.

 You can see the output that `make` got when it was run by the autograder in `tmp_make_output.txt`.
-Looking at this may help if you not getting full credit due to a make issue.
+Looking at this may help if you are not getting full credit due to a `make` issue.

 ## Grading turnaround